 Fish, Amphibian, & Aquatic Plants Permits

-A Fish Resource Permit (FRP) is required for any activity to collect fish, shellfish, or aquatic plants that is not covered by current sport, personal use, aquatic farm, and commercial regulations.
+An Aquatic Resource Permit (ARP) is required for any activity to collect fish, shellfish, or aquatic plants that is not covered by current sport, personal use, aquatic farm, and commercial regulations.
 This requirement includes methods and means (i.e., gear), numbers of animals, locations, and seasons in which collection can occur.
 The permit may address whether or not any of the collected specimens, or the water in which they have been held, can be released back to the wild.
-The Alaska Department of Fish and Game (ADF&G) only issues FRPs to organizations and individuals engaged in legitimate scientific, educational, propagative, or exhibition activities, and who meet other requirements stated in the department’s guiding policy.
+The Alaska Department of Fish and Game (ADF&G) only issues ARPs to organizations and individuals engaged in legitimate scientific, educational, propagative, or exhibition activities, and who meet other requirements stated in 5 AAC 41.

-Under this category of FRP, the department reviews and processes applications to collect fish, shellfish, or marine aquatic plant specimens at a particular site.
+Under the category, the department reviews and processes applications to collect fish, shellfish, or marine aquatic plant specimens at a particular site.
 The disposition of the specimens can vary; specimens are either: 1) killed at the collection site; 2) caught, measured, sampled and released unharmed at the collection site, or 3) transported live to an aquarium in a secure facility with the specimens never being allowed to leave that site alive.

 The reasons for scientists or educators capturing and/or collecting fish are diverse.
 Most requests for scientific collection actions stem from a need to: (1) conduct impact analyses on proposed activities; (2) manipulate aquatic habitat features to improve fish productivity; or (3) obtain fish resource data that will support legitimate academic inquires (research).
 Done properly, the capture, collection, and disposition of fish can provide considerable educational value, for example in field ecology studies, aquatic education/dissection programs, and preparing voucher specimens from a specific location.

 Under this category, permit applications are reviewed and processed for: non-propagative research that requires keeping live specimens for some duration after capture; exhibition of live specimens.
-Exportation of live specimens from Alaska requires that you submit a valid importation permit issued by the appropriate resource agency of the importing state or country along with your FRP and Fish Transport Permit (FTP) application.
+Exportation of live specimens from Alaska requires that you submit a valid importation permit issued by the appropriate resource agency of the importing state or country along with your ARP and Fish Transport Permit (FTP) application.